eclipse-edc/Connector/docs/developer/events.md

     }
 }
 ```
-Please note that the `at` field gives a timestamp to every event, and it's mandatory (please use the `Clock` service to get the current timestamp).
+Please note that the `at` field is a timestamp that every event has, and it's mandatory
+(please use the `Clock` service to get the current timestamp).

 ## Serialization / Deserialization

-By default, every class that extends `Event` will be by default serialized to json (through the `TypeManager` service)
+By default, events must be serializable, because of this, every class that extends `Event` will be serializable to json by default
+(through the `TypeManager` service).
-with an additional field called `type` that describes the name of the event class.
+The json will contain an additional field called `type` that describes the name of the event class.
 For example, a serialized `SomethingHappened`
-instance will look like:
+event will look like:
 ```json
 {
   "type": "SomethingHappened",